Freddie Laker: Legacy

 Laker was the 2002 recipient of the Tony Jannus Award for his distinguished contributions to commercial air transportation.
 He is remembered for his famous advice to fellow airline entrepreneurs Richard Branson, of Virgin Atlantic, and Stelios Haji-Ioannou, of easyJet, to "sue the bastards", a reference to the bullying tactics of British Airways in trying to force upstarts out of business.

 Virgin Atlantic had earlier named one of its Boeing 747s The Spirit of Sir Freddie.
 In addition, Malaysia's low-cost, long-haul carrier AirAsia X named its first Airbus A330 Semangat Sir Freddie in homage to the pioneer of "no-frills" air travel.
 The third plane to be named in spirit after Freddie Laker happens to be a Boeing 737 MAX that belongs to Norwegian Air Shuttle, delivered in May 2017.

 His name has also recently been applied to a Norwegian Air Sweden Boeing 787-9 Dreamliner, with the registration SE-RXZ.

 He was also the subject of a musical, Laker!, as performed at Not in Front of the Audience in 1982, and written by Mel Smith and Peter Brewis in reaction to Laker Airways' bankruptcy.

+In the 1984 comedy film Top Secret!, Laker was referenced in a climactic moment when the heroine Hillary realizes that her former lover Nigel is a traitor.
+Nigel gloats that in becoming a villain that he was exposed to great thinkers, "Like Karl Marx, Lenin, L. Ron Hubbard, Freddie Laker!"

-In 1988, InsideFlyer magazine’s editor and publisher Randy Petersen created the Freddie Awards to honor Freddie Laker's accomplishments in marketing travel.
-The awards recognize excellence in frequent traveler awards programs.
+In 1988, InsideFlyer magazine’s editor and publisher Randy Petersen created the Freddie Awards to honour Freddie Laker's accomplishments in marketing travel.
+The awards recognize excellence in frequent traveller awards programs.
 The Freddie Awards were touted as the frequent traveller's answer to the Oscar, Emmy and Grammy Awards by Petersen.
 The individual categories for the Freddie Awards are Best Award, Best Bonus, Best Affinity Credit Card, Best Newsletter/Member Communications, Best Web Site, Best Customer Service, Best Award Redemption, Best Elite Level and Program of the Year.

 When the new passenger terminal at London Southend Airport was opened in 2012, the upstairs bar was named Laker's Bar, and featured a montage of Laker and his airline across the walls.
-In 2015, the bar was moved into the departure lounge and renamed Laker's Bar & Restaurant, and still displays historic images in various frames on the wall.
+In 2015, the bar was moved into the departure lounge and renamed Laker's Bar & Restaurant, and displays images of Laker and his company like its predecessor.

 In June 2017, Norwegian Air International placed Laker's image on the tail of their first 737-8 MAX (EI-FYA).
 Laker is one of the company's five "British tail fin heroes", joining Queen frontman Freddie Mercury, children's author Roald Dahl, pioneering pilot Amy Johnson and England's World Cup winning captain Bobby Moore.